Last Updated September 22, 2020

 With governments tracking your every move, do you really want your every buy and sell recorded for anyone to see?

 I suspect that these depositories will be the first to be subjected to more and more regulation and more reporting requirements.

 That means considering a private vault for your offshore bullion storage.
-As mentioned, several institutions in Singapore offer a variety of options, with some offering free non-segregated storage for free for a certain period of time.
+As mentioned, several institutions in Singapore offer a variety of options, with some offering incredibly low rates for non-segregated storage.

 The government, while not perfect, does understand where its bread is buttered and has undertaken an initiative to vastly increase its offshore gold deposits in just a few years.
 The first thing Singapore did was to trash the goods and services tax (GST) that it used to charge on gold bullion purchases in order to make itself a more attractive place for gold investing.

 If you require a higher-end service, it’s easy to rent a private vault box starting at a few hundred dollars a year at any of the Singapore bullion vaults.
 (You can also store artwork, cars, and other valuables at the FreePort there.)

 Renting a vault does require the vault owner to know who you are.
 The Singapore government doesn’t demand that information be turned over to them, but it’s not the Singapore government you’re worried about… is it?

 Anonymous gold storage is available in Vienna, Austria.
 I’ve spent time at Das Safe there, which is one of the world’s only investment-grade, offshore facilities that allows you to rent a vault with no registration whatsoever.